The Subscription Center

 Set subscription preferences per channel

-While we don’t have an out-of-the-box solution for setting up multiple channels (email, in-app, push) for each subscription topic, you can accomplish this by creating a subscription topic for each channel alongside overriding topics for an individual message in a workflow.
+While we don’t have an out-of-the-box solution for setting up multiple channels (email, SMS, push) for each subscription topic, you can accomplish this by creating a subscription topic for each channel alongside overriding topics for an individual message in a workflow.

 For instance, if you have a topic “Marketing Updates,” you could split this based on the communication channels you offer: